trilinos/Trilinos/cmake/std/atdm/README.md

-After [cloning the Trilinos git repo](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup) on one of the supported ATDM machines, a local configure of Trilinos enabling a few packages is performed as:
+After [cloning the Trilinos git repo](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup) on one of the supported ATDM machines, a local configure of Trilinos enabling a few packages is performed using the bash shell (or opening a new bash shell using `bash -l` if bash is not the user's default shell) as:

 ```
 $ cd <some_build_dir>/